open-way-learning/handbook-archive-2024/our-policies/travel.md

 ### What is the expected total number of planning hours for each facilitation hour?
 In general, an OWL employee is expected to spend 0.5 days of planning per 1 day of service.
 This may vary, however, depending on prior service experience, the type of service being provided, etc. Please verify this amount with the OWL project manager if it is not explicitly stated in the applicable Statement of Work.

-[^1]: Please note that per diem amounts will vary depending on location and it is your responsibility to know what amount has been specified in each contract so that you can keep total meal and accommodation expenses within those amounts.
+[^per-diem]: Please note that per diem amounts will vary depending on location and it is your responsibility to know what amount has been specified in each contract so that you can keep total meal and accommodation expenses within those amounts.
 Also note that the total per diem amount is what is tracked, and not individual expenses.
 For example, employees may “bank” their spending on one day and then apply that later in a trip (e.g. ordering the dollar menu at McDonalds so that you can enjoy a much nicer meal on another day).